stat6250-s17/course-questions-wiki/week-02/README.md

 - Answer (akumar30−stat6250): The default value of YEARCUTOFF= is 1920.

 [Course Textbook Chapter 2, Problem 7]
 - Question (mcardoso3-stat6250): How much storage does a permanent SAS library contain?
 * *Question (aalshehry−stat6250):* How to save your dataset in the permanent library?
 - Question (lzhao4−stat6250): How to correctly assign a SAS libref?
--Answer (mcardoso3-stat6250):  Use a LIBNAME statement and store it with any SAS program so that the library is assigned each time the program is submitted.
+- Answer (mcardoso3-stat6250):  Use a LIBNAME statement and store it with any SAS program so that the library is assigned each time the program is submitted.
 - Question (yyan11−stat6250): How long are Librefs?
 - Answer (yyan11−stat6250): Librefs must be 1 to 8 characters long, must begin with a letter or underscore, and can contain only letters, numbers, or underscores.
 - Question (dlee117−stat6250): What are the steps to reference a permanent SAS file?
--Answer (mcardoso3-stat6250):  To reference a permanent SAS file, you assign a libref to the SAS library, and then use the libref as the first part of the files name to reference the file within the library.
+- Answer (mcardoso3-stat6250):  To reference a permanent SAS file, you assign a libref to the SAS library, and then use the libref as the first part of the files name to reference the file within the library.
 - Question (yzhu12-stat6250): How can you modify system options?
 - Answer (yzhu12-stat6250): I submit an OPTIONS statement and place an OPTIONS statement anywhere in a SAS program to change the current settings.
 Because the OPTIONS statement is global, the settings remain in effect until you modify them or until you end your SAS session.
 - *Question* (lwang30-stat6250) : What are the functions of *proc freq* statement ?